MNSGC-Ballooning/MOC-SOC_FlightComputer/README.md

 GEIGER: Reports geiger counter hits, both total and since last logging cycle.
 NOTE: WILL REFRESH GEIGER COUNTER CYCLE HITS
 VOLT: Reports voltage and current information from solar panels.
 DEPLOY: Attempts to deploy solar panel mounts.
 It is inadvisable to trigger before PPOD has opened.
+PREPDEPLOY: Removes need for PPOD to recieve go-ahead from PPOD to deploy.
+UNPREPDEPLOY: Undoes PREDEPLOY command.
+Will not stop deployment if PPOD is broacasting a deployed signal.
 START: Overrides remove-before-flight pin, and begins data collection and flight timer.
 ACGPS: Overrides GPS filter for next GPS data intake.
 Only use in event of mission-critical failure of GPS filter.
 RSGPS: Spams calls to update GPS.
 May have a better chance of achieving a lock than normal operation.